Qatars Direct Investment In Pakistan To Help Expedite Business, Tourism Activities: Experts - UrduPoint

 Qatar's Direct Investment In Pakistan To Help Expedite Business, Tourism Activities: Experts

-This was stated by an expert and Head of school of Economy, Dr Talat Anwar while talking to a news channel here Saturday.
+This was stated by an expert and Head of school of Economy, Dr Talat Anwar while talking to a news channel.

 Pakistan was confronted with multiple challenges due to massive borrowing of loans in the past but after Qatari's healthy investment, the situation would improve, Dr Talat Anwar stated.